AxelHenningsson/contomo/README.rst

 ===============================

-This is a scientific code originally developed to adress high speed - sparse data reconstruction in tomography as published.
+This is a scientific code originally developed to adress high speed - sparse data reconstruction in tomography.

 The package contains support for reconstruction as well as generation of 4d phantoms for numerical experiments.